Yin Yang: symbol, theory, meaning

 Role of Yin Yang in Chinese zodiac signs' love compatibility

-Each Chinese zodiac sign, itself able to be reduced to the sum of the elements (Wood, Fire, Earth, Metal, Water) which composes it, has a Yin or Yang identity, which is also applied to the element of its year from birth.
+Each Chinese zodiac sign, itself able to be reduced to the sum of the elements (Wood, Fire, Earth, Metal, Water) which composes it, has a Yin or Yang identity, which is also applied to the element of its year of birth.
 For example, if you were born in 1975, the Year of the Wood Rabbit, the Rabbit being a zodiac animal with Yin polarity, the main element of the year 1975 is necessarily Yin Wood.
 By extension, the Fire of the Month of a Day of the Fire Rabbit is a Yin Fire, the Metal of a Day of the Metal Rabbit is a Yin Metal etc ...

 The compatibility between Chinese signs deduces 4 groups of 3 animals, called the compatibility triangles, which get along particularly well together in all aspects of life (love, friendship, work, parent-child compatibility).
 The members of a same compatibility triangle, contrary to what one might instinctively believe, share the same Yin or Yang polarity, this one being inherently and definitively linked for each Chinese animal: